 The term Internet of Things (IoT) is used to describe everyday objects that are connected to the internet and are able to collect and transfer data automatically, without the need for human interaction.
 The Internet of Things encompasses any physical object (not just traditional computers) that can be assigned an IP address and can transfer data: this includes household appliances, utility meters, cars, CCTV cameras, and even people (e.g., heart implants).
-Read more on Allot’s solutions for IoT Security.
+Read more about solutions for IoT Security.

 A Keylogger is a kind of spyware software that records every keystroke made on a computer’s keyboard.
-It can record everything a user types including instant messages, email, usernames and passwords.
+It can record everything a user types including instant messages, email, usernames, and passwords.

 Malvertising is the use of online ads to distribute malicious programs.
 Cybercriminals embed a special script in a banner, or redirect users who click on an ad to a special page containing code for downloading malware.
 Special methods are used to bypass large ad network filters and place malicious content on trusted sites.
 In some cases, visitors do not even need to click on a fake ad — the code executes when the ad is displayed.

 Malware is a general term for any type of intrusive computer software with malicious intent against the user.